 Dog Waste Bags

-Dog Waste Bags for use by responsible dog owners are available free of charge from the Town Council Offices, for residents of Earley.
+Dog Waste Bags for use by responsible dog owners are available from the Town Council Offices for residents of Earley (£1.00 per pack, cash only).
+Dog Waste Bags are limited to one pack per household per month.
 Dog Bags can be placed in any bins in the Wokingham Borough, as separate dog bins have now been removed.
 Earley Town Council maintains dog bins within its own Parks and Open Spaces.

 re3 Recycling Centres